mrimadali/mrimadali/README.md

 ### Hi there 👋

-I'm Imad, a Software Engineer working software since 2006, professionally since 2010, and on Apple platforms since 2011.
+I'm Imad, a Software Engineer writing software since 2006, professionally since 2010, and on Apple platforms since 2011.
 I love building robust, well-engineered, and beautiful applications.I'm basically from India 🇮🇳